dpa99c/cordova-check-plugins/README.md

 Only applies when updating plugins.
 See the [Cordova 7 release notes](https://cordova.apache.org/news/2017/05/04/cordova-7.html) for more details.

+### --cwd

+    $ cordova-check-plugins --cwd=/path/to/project

+Sets the directory from which the tool should be executed.
+If not specified, defaults to the directory from which the `cordova-check-plugins` command is executed.

 # Supported plugin sources

 - Plugins installed via the npm registry (with optionally specified versions)